 - Implement Change

-We will successfully implement each phase of your technology plan in order for you to achieve your technology goals.
+We will successfully implement each phase of your information technology assessment plan in order for you to achieve your technology goals.

 - Evaluate and Revise